 The call for applications for the July 2022 class of the MHPE are now open and due by January 2nd, 2022.
 For those applying to the London, Ontario site, please note that while we do have a mandate to ensure we support local faculty adn trainees affiliated with the Schulich School of Medicine & Dentistry and the London Health Sciences Centre (LHSC), we are still considering applicants external to Schulich and LHSC.

-The MHPE-Canada is an international Master of Health Professions Education from the School of Health Professions Education at Maastricht University (the Netherlands).
+The MHPE-Canada is an international Master of Health Professions Education from the School of Health Professions Education at Maastricht University.
 While the degree is conferred from the University of Maastricht, the curriculum and research thesis supervision are delivered in part from CERI in London, Ontario, and the Centre for Health Education Scholarship (CHES) in Vancouver, BC.

-The MHPE is a two-year, part-time research degree program that is primarily distance-based with annual, three-week courses that are delivered on-site at CERI or CHES.
-The upcoming cohort will complete the first unit on-site July 4-22, 2017.
-Unit 7 for this cohort will be scheduled for May-June 2017.
+The MHPE is a two-year, part-time research degree program that is primarily distance-based with annual, three-week campus periods that are delivered on-site at CERI or CHES.
+The upcoming cohort will complete the first Campus Period in Year 1 from July 4-22, 2022.
+The Campus Period in Year 2 for this cohort will be scheduled for May-June 2023.

 Annual applications for entry into the program are typically announced in the fall.
 The following documentation must be submitted as part of the application process:

 1. Current CV

 2. Statement of Intent (max.
 2 pages), addressing the following questions:

 a.
 Why do you want to pursue a graduate degree in health professions education?